 Correct me if I’m wrong, but a lot of peeps who start a blog have the intention of hopefully, maybe, doing product reviews somewhere down the line.
 I know I did.
-And I’ll be the first to admit that getting free stuff is f***ing awesome.
-And having brands put their products and trust in your hands is f***ing awesome.
+Having brands put their products and trust in your hands is f***ing awesome.
 But unfortunately, with so many bajillions of bloggers all hoping and working for the same thing, products don’t always come to us at the rate we want them to.

 I always find that brand work ebs and flows.
 I’ll have a month where I work with a variety of different brands then the next month I won’t have a single product review scheduled for my blog.
 Unless you’re like, Zoella, it’s not likely that you’ll have a steady stream of brand work and products being sent to you by companies that are fighting over your exposure.
 Specifically for bloggers of my size, who are all competing (in the loveliest way possible) against each other for publicity and the chance to move up in the blogging higherarcy and be contacted more regularly by brands wanting our services.